quyykk/plugin-editor/README.md

 $ git clone https://github.com/quyykk/plugin-editor --recursive
 ```

-This guide assumes you have at least CMake 3.21, but CMake 3.13 can be used as well.
-On Linux you'll have to use a distro that has reasonably up-to-date libraries (latest Fedora, latest Ubuntu, Arch, etc.).
-If not you can pass `-DES_USE_SYSTEM_LIBRARIES=OFF` to cmake so that it builds the required dependencies instead of using the ones from your distro.
+This guide assumes you have at least CMake 3.21.

 Install the following, depending on your OS: